FranGarc/Listing/README.md

 [Dependency Injection]

-* Add the @Provides function to the AppModule to initialize the Database singleton using "database/listing.db" as database file.
+* Add the @Provides function to the AppModule to initialize the Database singleton.

 [Domain]